- cyproterone acetate

 Note: The prescribing information of concomitant medications should be consulted to identify potential interactions.

-Drugs which induce hepatic enzymes (especially cytochrome P450 3A4) increase the metabolism of contraceptive steroids and hence may result in breakthrough bleeding and pregnancy.
+Interactions can occur with drugs that induce microsomal enzymes (especially cytochrome P450 3A4) which can result in increased clearance of sex hormones and which may lead to breakthrough bleeding and/ or contraceptive failure.
 Enzyme induction can already be observed after a few days of treatment.
 Maximal enzyme induction is generally seen within a few weeks.
 After the cessation of the drug therapy enzyme induction may be sustained for about 4 weeks.

 Women on short term treatment with any of these drugs should temporarily use a barrier method in addition to the COC or choose another method of contraception.
 The barrier method should be used during the time of concomitant drug administration and for 28 days after their discontinuation.
 If the period during the barrier method is used runs beyond the end of the pack, the next pack should be started without a break.
 In this situation, a withdrawal bleed should not be expected until the end of the second pack.
 If the patient does not have a withdrawal bleed during the tablet-free interval following the end of the second pack, the possibility of pregnancy must be ruled out before resuming with the next pack.